Staghorn Sumac (Rhus typhina)

 Fertilization Tips

-Typically, little fertilizer is needed.
-If soil is extremely poor, add compost in early spring to support new growth.
+Little fertilizer is needed.
+In extremely poor soil, add compost in early spring to support healthy new growth.

 How We Ship Your Plants